Mail and Package Pre-Delivery

 How do I know if my package was delivered to my room?

-Students will receive a notification from the Student Mail Center once their package is processed.
+Students will receive a notification from the Student Mail Center once their package is processed and delivered.
 During high volume periods like the start of term, it may take up to 48 hours for the Mail Center to process the package.
 Delivery notice from the courier (Amazon, UPS, etc.) does not mean that a package has been processed by the Mail Center, and students should wait to contact Mail until they have received the notification or more than 48 hours has passed since delivery.

 Receiving Mail at Columbia